tokyoplanets/tokyoplanets.github.io/index.md

 - Masashi Omiya (Astrobiology Center): “IRD-SSP: Search for planets like Earth around late-M dwarfs”
 - Aaron C. Bell (Ridge-i Inc./University of Tokyo): “EXO-ATMOS: A scalable grid of hypothetical planetary atmospheres”
-- James O’Donoghue (JAXA): “Saturn’s Rings and Jupiter’s Great Red Spot: an animated discussion”
+- James O’Donoghue (JAXA): “Saturn’s Rings and Jupiter’s Great Red Spot: an animated discussion” -->
+# 7th Tokyo Area Planetary Science (TAPS) meeting to be held at [ISAS](http://www.isas.jaxa.jp/) on January 10, 2020, 14:00 - 17:00
+- Keynote talk by Giovanna Tinetti (UCL): “ARIEL and TWINKLE: Exploring the atmospheres of exoplanets”
+- Hajime Kawahara (U. Tokyo):“REACH: Exoplanet characterisation with extremely high-contrast spectroscopy with Subaru”
+- Go Murakami (JAXA):“WSO-UV/UVSPEX: Characterising terrestrial planets in the UV”
+- More TBA
 ---

 We are a group of Tokyo-area astronomers, planetary scientists, and astrobiologists who gather semi-regularly to discuss a wide variety of planet-related topics.
 We welcome anyone working on planets, both in and out of the solar system, to join us!